dsquarre/snake/README.md

-# snake
+# Snake game
-Creating a terminal snake game download the snake.c file and compile and run it in terminal.
+Creating a terminal snake game to apply AI algorithms and watch it play.

+gcc snake.c
+./a.out

+to run the code